 Tuscan Skillet Chicken

 Ok, full disclosure, I have never been to Tuscany, but I truly think this dish is something they would approve.
-This one pot meal is loaded with Italian-inspired flavours with sun-dried tomatoes, mushrooms and lots of herbs.
-Although you could certainly serve this type of dish with noodles, I opted to use white beans as a source of carbohydrate instead to make this a well macronutrient balanced one-pot meal.
+This one-pot Tuscan skillet chicken is loaded with Italian-inspired flavours with sun-dried tomatoes, mushrooms and lots of herbs.
+Although you could certainly serve this type of dish with noodles, I opted to use white beans as a source of carbohydrate instead to make this well-balanced one-pot meal.
 Using the white beans makes this dish hearty and filling, and adds a little extra plant-based protein.

 - 2.5lbs chicken thighs (about 8 thighs)